irisgau/irisgau.github.io/docs/_posts/2024-10-20-taiwan-green-island.markdown

   * At the hotel, no one seemed to check.
 At the hotsprings, they checked, and sold cheap ones at the entrance.

 # Must-Dos
-* You must loop around the full island at least once! 🛵
+* Loop around the full island at least once! 🛵
 * Go snorkeling 🤿 (scuba diving is also recommended here, which we didn't do this time around)
-* Have mango shaved ice 🥭🍧🤤
+* Indulge in mango shaved ice 🥭🍧🤤
 * Stargaze on the hill above Zhaori Hotsprings 🌌

 # Costs (per person)